 Core Training for Boxing Boost Power & Endurance

 Many fighters focus heavily on upper body strength or cardio conditioning, but neglecting the core can be a critical mistake.
-This article explores why and how core training can dramatically enhance your boxing skills, and how you can incorporate it into your training routine.
+Understanding how core training can dramatically enhance your boxing skills—and learning how to incorporate it into your routine can be a game-changer in your performance.

 What is Core Training in Boxing?